sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 For one-shot events, applications need to provide event-id (name of the event), source, dynamic message, and event action set to NOTIFY.

-For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event action (RAISE_ALARM / CLEAR_ALARM / ACK_ALARM).
+For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event action (RAISE_ALARM / CLEAR_ALARM / ACK_ALARM /UNACK_ALARM).
+The ACK_ALARM/UNACK_ALARM action types are used only by mgmt-framework to provide the functionality to acknowledge/unacknowledge the alarms through NBI.

-Eventd maintains a json file of events and alarms at sonic-eventd/etc/sonic/evprofile/default.json.
+Eventd maintains a json file of events and alarms at sonic-eventd/etc/evprofile/default.json.
+This is the default event profile that gets installed on the device at /etc/evprofile/default.json.
 Developers of new events or alarms need to update this file by declaring name and other characteristics - severity, enable flag and static message that gets appended with dynamic message.

 ```
 {
-    "__README__": "This is default map of events that eventd reads on bootup and uses while events are raised.
-Developer can modify this file and send SIGINT to eventd during run-time to read and use the updated file.
-Alternatively developer can test the new event by adding it to a custom event profile and use 'event profile <filename>' command.
-This apples that profile without a eventd restart.
+    "__README__" : "This is default map of events that eventd uses.
+Developer can modify this file and send SIGINT to eventd to make it read and use the updated file.
+Alternatively developer can test the new event by adding it to a custom event profile and use 'event profile <filename>' command to apply that profile without having to send SIGINT to eventd.
 Developer need to commit default.json file with the new event after testing it out.
-Supported severities are: 'critical', 'major', 'minor', 'warning' and 'informational'.
-Supported enable flag values are: 'true' and 'false'.",
+Supported severities are: CRITICAL, MAJOR, MINOR, WARNING and INFORMATIONAL.
+Supported enable flag values are: true and false.",

-    "events": [
+    "events":[
         {
-            name: "PORT_MTU_UPDATE",
-            severity: "informational",
+            "name" : "CUSTOM_EVPROFILE_CHANGE",
+            "severity" : "INFORMATIONAL",
-            enable: "true",
+            "enable" : "true",
-            message:"Port MTU is updated."
+            "message" : "Custom Event Profile is applied."
         },
         {
-            name: "TEMPERATURE_EXCEEDED",
+            "name": "TEMPERATURE_EXCEEDED",
-            severity: "critical",
-            enable: "true",
+            "severity": "CRITICAL",
+            "enable": "true"
-            message:"Temperature threshold is 75 degrees."
+            "message" : "Temperature threshold is 75 degrees."
-        },
-        {
-            name: "PORT_LEARNING_MODE_UPDATE",
-            severity: "informational",
-            enable: "true",
-            message:"Learning mode updated."
-        },
-        {
-            name: "TAM_SWITCH_ID_CHANGE",
-            severity: "informational",
-            enable: "true",
-            message:"Switch-id has been changed."
         }
     ]
 }